diskurse/android-stalkerware/README.md

 This research is a result of my personal revulsion at the industry that has formed around enabling people to spy on their spouses, their children and their co-workers, profiting off of some of the worst, most paranoid impulses that humans can have is morally reprehensible and in many instances a violation of the law.

+My interest in researching stalkerware began last year, after a talk at my local DC44131 meet up by Dan Nash, you can find his talk on stalkerware at [BSides Belfast here](https://www.youtube.com/watch?v=126s8hsuomM).

 I currently have no plans to expand into iPhone stalkerware analysis, however almost all of the companies featured here offer iPhone versions of their software which most likely operate in a similar fashion in regards to transmission of data, etc.

 As I gather more data repo this will be updated regularly.